 North of Zululand proper stretches the narrow domain of the peaceful Amatonga (Ama-Tonga) nation, whose name recalls their former subjection to the Zulu conquerors.
 Being farther removed from the Natal frontier, and dwelling in seclusion along the shores of Lake St. Lucia and the coast lagoons, these agricultural tribes had hitherto kept more aloof from European influences.
 They were also protected from intrusion by the malarious climate of the low-lying coastlands inhabited by them.
-Nevertheless the ubiquitous German trader, Lüderitz, after acquiring the Angra Pequena district for his countrymen, also attempted to occupy the maritime territory encircling the St. Lucia lagoon.
+Nevertheless the ubiquitous German trader, Lüderitz, after vol. xill.
+0 acquiring the Angra Pequena district for his countrymen, also attempted to occupy the maritime territory encircling the St. Lucia lagoon.
 But Portugal had long asserted her rights over the whole of this region between the lagoon and Delagoa

-Fig. 58.-Sr. LUCIA LAGOON AND BACKWATERS.
+Fig. 58. - St. Lucia Lagoon and Backwaters.
 Scale 1 : 2,500,000.
-00.